 14- When using an external strobe for underwater photography is important to keep it away from the camera housing as much as possible to avoid backscattering.

 First you have to choose a target for your photos; it can be coral, algae, a cat fish, a shark or even an octopus if you prefer.
 Do not forget to take the surroundings into consideration as they are going an important part of the picture as well.
 The possibilities are endless so think about what you really like before doing anything.

 Second - pick a specific location where you would enjoy underwater photography.
 Keep in mind that depending on the chosen area, the time and how deep you plan to go some creatures might or might not be available for your pictures.
 The reef near Punta Cana for example is an excellent spot to watch nurse sharks and stingrays.

 Once you have your target you have to pick the correct moment.
 That moment should be when your objective is looking in the best way possible.
 A common example could be a shark when is about to feed or when a jellyfish is moving its tentacles around.
-Watching your target for a while can give you a pretty good idea of the perfect moment you been waiting for.
+Watching your target for a while can give you an idea of the moment you have been waiting for.